No Free Lunch: Non-Asymptotic Analysis of Prediction-Powered Inference: Setup and Preliminaries

 In many practical applications, the unlabeled sample size $N$ is extremely large, and in our work, we consider it to be effectively infinite, such that $\sigma_{f}^2$ and $\mu_f$ can be estimated with arbitrary precision, and the optimal tuning parameter $\lambda^*$ is given by $\sigma_{yf} / \sigma_{f}^2$.
 Notably, even when $N$ is infinite,~\nameref{def:ppi++} still relies heavily on the small labeled sample of size $n$, which in practice may be very small.
 We now describe two variants of~\nameref{def:ppi++}, which vary in how they use the labeled data to obtain their estimate of the optimal $\lambda$.
 The first approach is to use the entire labeled sample for both (a) estimating $\hat{\lambda}$, and (b) estimating $\hat{\theta}$, which we refer to as~\nameref{def:single-sample-ppi-inf-N}.

-\begin{definition}[Single-Sample PPI++, Infinite $N$]\labelname{Single Sample PPI++} Let $\cD_n$ denote $n$ IID samples of $F, Y$ drawn from $P_{FY}$, and let $\mu_f$ denote the mean of $F$.
-Then the Single-Sample PPI++ estimate is given by
+\begin{definition}[Single-Sample PPI++, Infinite $N$]\labelname{Single Sample PPI++} Let $\cD_n$ denote $n$ samples of $F, Y$ drawn from $P_{FY}$.
+The Single-Sample PPI++ estimate is given by

 \end{definition} This estimator is simple, but the lack of sample splitting can complicate variance estimation and the construction of confidence intervals.
-For instance, as we show in~\cref{prop:optimistic_variance_single_sample_ppi++}, when the same data is used to both (a) construct $\hat{\lambda}$, which minimizes the empirical variance, and (b) estimate the empirical variance while treating $\hat{\lambda}$ as fixed, then the resulting variance estimates can be overly optimistic.

-To avoid this problem, one can use cross-fitting: splitting the labeled data and using one half to estimate $\lambda$ and the other to construct $\hat{\theta}$ (and estimate the variance) using the chosen $\hat{\lambda}$.
-This procedure is repeated by swapping the roles of each half (using the second half to estimate $\hat{\lambda}$, and the first to estimate $\hat{\theta}$), and the two estimates are averaged to produce a final estimate. \begin{definition}[Split-Sample PPI++ Estimator, infinite $N$]\labelname{Split-Sample PPI++} Let $\cD^{(1)}_n, \cD^{(2)}_n$ denote two independent sets of $n$ independent samples of $f(X), Y$ drawn from $P(X, Y)$.
-Let $\hat{\theta}^{(k)}$ denote the Split-Sample PPI++ Estimator using $\cD^{(k)}_n$ to estimate $\hat{\lambda}$, and $\cD^{(k')}_n$ to estimate $\thetah$, where $k' \neq k$, such that
+For example, as we show in~\cref{prop:optimistic_variance_single_sample_ppi++}, when the same data are used to both (a) construct $\hat{\lambda}$, which minimizes the empirical variance, and (b) estimate the empirical variance while treating $\hat{\lambda}$ as fixed, the resulting variance estimates can be overly optimistic.
+Cross-fitting is a standard solution to this type of problem: splitting the labeled data, using one half to estimate $\lambda$, and the other to construct $\hat{\theta}$ using the chosen $\hat{\lambda}$.
+This procedure is repeated by swapping the roles of each half and the two estimates are averaged to produce a final estimate.